GerdWiegand/gittraining/docs/about.md

 # About page

-Training pages for Softwaretest team.
+Training pages for softwaretest team.